 St. Francis Borgia Catholic Church is a large parish, serving households and families in Cedarburg and surrounding communities.
 Parish life is vibrant, with strong parishioner support of a variety of ministries.
 We reach out to those needing help locally in Ozaukee County and in Milwaukee’s inner city.
 On a global level, we have an active relationship with our sister parish in Mukono, Uganda.

-Our school is growing and prospering as it embraces the challenge of offering excellent and exciting educational opportunities rooted in our Catholic faith tradition.
+Our school is prospering as it embraces the challenge of offering excellent and exciting educational opportunities rooted in our Catholic faith tradition.
 We also provide a strong Christian Formation program for children through adults.

 Our parishioners step forward to offer their time and talent as we work together to bring the Gospel to life in our personal lives and our shared relationships.
 By continuing this effort, we become Christ’s presence to one another and live out our parish mission.